frank26080115/robots/misc/esp32-rc-radio/libraries/Esp32RcRadio/readme.md

  * frequency hopping
  * low latency
  * high enough data rate
+ * limited way of receiving replies (rate limited to save battery)

 This implementation abuses the esp_wifi_80211_tx function to send raw 802.11 packets, and the receiver uses promiscuous mode to sniff all packets, while filtering the ones we are interested in.